LYNCH·LLP

 What the data says.

-Jigneshkumar C Patel maintains a public record across 3 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 533 decided applications, the examiner's pooled allowance rate stands at 82%.
-The record reflects work spanning multiple art units within TC 2100, with allowance rates ranging from 64% to 89% across these units.
-Of 585 total applications in the examiner's record, 436 were allowed and 97 were abandoned.
-This pooled figure aggregates outcomes from different art units and describes historical disposition only.
+Jigneshkumar C Patel maintains a public record across three art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's pooled allowance rate stands at 82%, meaning that share of decided applications (allowed and abandoned combined) were allowed.
+The allowance rate ranges from 64% to 89% across these art units, reflecting variation in the examiner's record within the technology center.
+This pooled figure aggregates outcomes across all three art units and describes the examiner's historical record without bearing on any individual application's disposition.

 // HOW TO READ THESE NUMBERS